 What’s Paris’ spring weather like?

 The weather in Paris in spring is starting to warm up.
 Temperatures rise from an average high of 12°C (54°F) in March to 20°C (68°F) in May, with overnight lows from 5–11°C (41–52°F).
 It’s a great time to explore the city before it gets too hot.
 You might need some warm layers for evenings though – especially if you’re visiting early in the season – as well as packing an umbrella as there are around 12–14 days’ rainfall a month.

 Things to do in Paris in the spring

 1. Check out the spring blooms

 From trees draped in blossom to immaculately manicured gardens planted with rows of tulips, Paris’ spring blooms add a sprinkle of colour to the city.
-The pale pink cherry blossoms are a photographers’ favourite, and you’ll find crowds gathering in popular spots, like the Trocadero Gardens, the Parc du Champ-de-Mars by the Eiffel Tower and Square Jean XXIII by Notre Dame Cathedral (limited access after the 2019 fire).
+The pink cherry blossoms are a photographers’ favourite, and you’ll find crowds gathering in popular spots, like the Trocadero Gardens, the Parc du Champ-de-Mars by the Eiffel Tower and Square Jean XXIII by Notre Dame Cathedral (access currently limited after the 2019 fire).

 There are also beautiful magnolia and wisteria blooms, as well as floral displays at the city’s parks which are splashed with colour from tulips, daffodils and peonies.
 My favourite spots are the Luxembourg Gardens and Jardin des Plantes.
 Or head to the Marché aux Fleurs on the Île de la Cité to buy yourself a bouquet of flowers at the daily market.

 2. Join in the Easter celebrations

 Celebrate Easter at some of Paris’ most famous churches and chapels.
-At the stunning Gothic Saint-Chapelle you can listen to a concert of music from Vivaldi, Boccherini and Rodrigo against the backdrop of the chapel’s 600-square-metre stained glass windows.
+At the stunning Gothic Saint-Chapelle you can listen to a concert of music from Vivaldi, Handel and Pachelbel against the backdrop of the chapel’s 600-square-metre stained glass windows.

 3. Feast on chocolate